It’s time to love yourself!

 Life is this huge vapid hole I don’t see why my life is important.

 There is no easy, one-step answer here.
-Deep-rooted issues often lie beneath such low self-esteem.
+Deep-rooted issues lie beneath such low self-esteem.

-But we need to start somewhere, so today I want to talk about place to begin the journey towards learning to love and care for yourself.
+But we need to start somewhere, so today I want to talk about place to begin the journey towards learning to love yourself.
 I want to talk about self-care.

 But before you can even begin any steps toward self-care, you need to make a choice right now.